Balbal stone statue

 historic stone statue sculpture near Burana Tower in the Chuy Valley at northern of the country's capital Bishkek, Kyrgyzstan

 In the past, people also believed that during the first year, a dead person could still live in the body of a balbal and therefore kept the balbals in their yurts for a year.
-The balbal was only placed on the grave after this period of mourning.
+The balbal was only placed on the grave after this period of mourning had finished.

 In addition to Central Asia, these stone figures are found in large numbers in, Turkey, Siberia, Ukraine, Southern Russia and Mongolia.
 In Central Asia you can find most balbals in Kyrgyzstan.
-In the Iron Age period balbals are identified with the Scythians and medieval Turkic people who populated the Eurasian steppes stretching from the Danube River in the west to the Altai Mountains in the east.
+The balbals originating from the the Iron Age, are identified with the Scythians and medieval Turkic people who populated the Eurasian steppes stretching from the Danube River in the west to the Altai Mountains in the east.

 Where to find Balbals